 1. Mobile Growth

 As voice search represents a much easier process than typing a request, its number of users has been consistently on the rise for the past few years.
 This effect is enhanced with the increasing number of people owning a smartphone hence the increase in mobile search.
-If you’ve noticed, people are more inclined to use their mobile devices more than their laptop or desktop when requesting for information these days.
+If you’ve noticed, people are more inclined to use their mobile devices more than their laptop or desktop when requesting information these days.

 2. New Search Trends